 We heard it from a distance and knew we were approaching another flock.
 We had walked about 2 hours towards the research camp in the morning.
 Although, the flock we had the day before contained the usual suspects, in all honestly, it made us work hard.
-Firstly, it was found at midday.
-Secondly, it caught us at an open stretch with not much tree cover to run for shade.
-And thirdly, the birds were inside the thick forest for much of the time– doing their thing and giving us only fleeting views, until they rewarded our efforts by showing up at the spot we were waiting in ambush.
+It was found at midday at an open stretch with not much tree cover for shade, and the birds were inside the thick forest for much of the time– doing their thing and giving us only fleeting views—until they rewarded our efforts by showing up at the spot we were waiting in ambush.

-Since entering the forest this morning, apart from a few ‘lounging’ pigeons & mynas, we hardly had more than half a dozen chances to raise our binoculars for birds.
-Okay, we were also looking at other ‘stuff’.
-But we didn’t have any major birding to speak of, apart from mostly distant views.
-That was until this moment when we literally walked into this flock at a clearing; at a known hotspot of flock activity.
+Since entering the forest this morning, apart from a few ‘lounging’ pigeons and mynas, we hardly had more than half a dozen chances to raise our binoculars for birds.
+Okay, we were also looking at other stuff.
+But, we didn’t have any major birding to speak of, apart from mostly distant views.
+That soon changed, when we literally walked into this flock at a clearing—at a known hotspot of flock activity.

-It positively lived up to my hype about Sinharaja’s flocks - mentioned in my tour commentary on the way to Sinharaja.
-Emma was quick to quote the catch phrase that I used to describe it – “an explosion of birds”.
-And that’s what it was.
-They were on both sides of the forest.
-They were everywhere.
-Ironically, raising the binoculars to look at one bird now seemed a bad idea all of a sudden!
-It was a one big feeding frenzy and a crowded scene at that!
+It positively lived up to my hype about Sinharaja’s flocks—mentioned in my tour commentary on the way to Sinharaja.
+Emma was quick to remind the catch phrase that I used to describe it— “an explosion of birds.”
+And it was just that.
+They were on both sides of the forest; they were everywhere.
+Raise the binoculars to look at one bird; you miss the big picture.
+It was a one big feeding frenzy and a crowded scene at that.

-We had a good choice of endemic starters in the form of Orange-billed Babblers numbering over 25 & easily over 6 Sri Lanka Crested Drongos aka Greater Racket-tailed Drongos.
-Pun totally intended here as they are both instrumental in starting the flocks & are also the first to start a crossing when the flock moves across in a clearing.
+We had a good choice of endemic starters in the form of Orange-billed Babblers numbering over 25 and easily over 6 Sri Lanka Crested Drongos aka.
+Greater Racket-tailed Drongos.
+Well, these two species almost always are instrumental in starting flocks, so it isn't wrong to name them the starters.

-We had several mouth-watering endemic specials in the form of 3 Red-faced Makohas, a dozen or so Ashy-headed Laughingthrushes, a couple of Legge’s Flowerpeckers, several White-faced Starlings & 3 cracking Crimson-backed Flamebacks - a male shown above.
-If these weren’t enough to tempt you, we had more non-vegetarian items of South Indian and Sri Lankan flavour in 4 tempting Malabar Trogons & about 6 Orange Minivets.
+We had several mouth-watering endemic main course specials in the form of 3 Red-faced Makohas, a dozen or so Ashy-headed Laughingthrushes, a couple of Legge’s Flowerpeckers, several White-faced Starlings and 3 cracking Crimson-backed Flamebacks (a male shown above).
+If these weren’t enough to tempt you, we had some South Indian and Sri Lankan specials in 4 tempting Malabar Trogons and about 6 Orange Minivets.

-Judging by the calls, there were at least a single endemic Green-billed Coucal & a pair of Sri Lanka Scimitar Babblers somewhere in the spread but we couldn’t find them.
-Isn’t that typical with buffets?
+Judging by the calls, there were at least a single endemic Green-billed Coucal and a pair of Sri Lanka Scimitar Babblers somewhere in the spread, but we couldn’t find them.
+So like in buffets.

-For desserts we had endemic frugivorous delights in the form of 8 Layard’s Parakeets & a couple of Yellow-fronted Barbets.
-If you are into Oriental delicacies; we had that too in 3 Lesser Yellownapes & a couple of Black-naped Monarchs.
+For dessert we had endemic frugivorous delights in the form of 8 Layard’s Parakeets a couple of Yellow-fronted Barbets.
+If you are into Oriental delicacies, we had that too in 3 Lesser Yellownapes and a couple of Black-naped Monarchs.

-Finally, for those of us who like a cup of black coffee to finish off, we had plenty of South Indian & Sri Lankan brewed Indian Square-tailed Black Bulbuls to leave us positively bloated!
+Finally, for those of us who like a cup of coffee to finish off, we had plenty of South Indian and Sri Lankan brewed Square-tailed Black Bulbuls—to leave us positively bloated!

-Birding can be a different ball game if you are new to the high-octane tropical rain forest such as Sinharaja.
-Here, you can walk for hours without any worthwhile birding to talk about – until you come across a ‘flock’ or a ‘bird wave’ – used loosely to refer a mixed-species bird flock.
+Birding can be a different ball game if you are new to the tropical rain forests such as Sinharaja.
+Here, you can walk for hours without much birding to talk about.
+And then you find ‘flock’ or a ‘bird wave’or to use a more formal name—a mixed-species bird flock.
 The flock study at Sinharaja was pioneered by Prof. Sarath Kotagama of the University of Colombo in the early 80s.
 Eben Goodale from the US joined the study in the mid 90s, which eventually earned him many good things in his life including a PhD.
-Thanks to their pioneering work; Sinharaja’s flock has now become one of the best-studied bird flocks in the world.
+Thanks to their pioneering work, Sinharaja’s flock has now become one of the best-studied bird flocks in the world.
 Standing on the shoulders of these giants, some of their fascinating findings were discussed in this post by me.
 It will be useful reading if you are completely new to this unique avian phenomenon.

-To read an article by Dr. Eben Goodale, myself and Prof. Sarath Kotagama about the playmaker of Sinharaja's mixed-species bird flock, see the July issue of the Natural History magazine published by the American Museum of Natural History.
+To read an article by Dr. Eben Goodale, Prof. Sarath Kotagama, and me about the playmaker of Sinharaja's mixed-species bird flock, see the July issue of the Natural History magazine published by the American Museum of Natural History.
 You can visit their site by clicking on the logo below.

 Other highlights:

-1. Sri Lanka Scaly Thrush Zoothera imbricata -- This scarce endemic was found by me when Emma and Alex were away at a comfort stop near the research station.
-Picking up its high pitched call heard over the sound of water, I delivered a rendition of it that I had specialized as of recently as mentioned in this post & again in this long trip report of a 15-day birding tour led by me.
-Seconds after my rendition, a Sri Lanka Scaly Thrush materialized in view holding some mossy nesting materiel indicating nesting activity!
+1. Sri Lanka Scaly Thrush Zoothera imbricata —This scarce endemic was seen only by me.
+Picking up its high pitched call heard over the sound of water, I delivered a rendition of its call.
+And just seconds after that, a Sri Lanka Scaly Thrush materialized in view holding some mossy nesting materiel indicating nesting activity!
 We exchanged some verbal duals and were locked in stares in the 30 seconds that ensued, which was great fun!

 I didn’t have my scope near me to digi-scope it and I knew that it will fly away if I try to reach it.
 And it did take wing as I anticipated when I reached to grab it.
-But soon it responded again when I was ready to allow this record shot, in just the same pose I saw it before!
-It was seen again after disappearing for a moment but when Emma and Alex returned it preferred to live up to its reputation of being a shy terrestrial forest dweller.
+But soon it responded again and perched nearby to allow this record shot.
 As it was busy nesting, we decided to leave it alone.

 I was told that some other expert had taken over the formal description of this species, which is pending.
-I am happy that we’d have a new species to boost our list of 117 species of Odonata in the ‘fullness of time’.
-Here's goes the lady.
+I am happy that we’d have a new species to boost our list of 117 species of Odonata.
+Here's the female of it.

-4. Jungle Threadtail Elattoneura caesia – Emma was fully pumped up and also spotted this endemic damselfly.
+A Blue Mormon is born 4.
+Jungle Threadtail Elattoneura caesia—Emma also spotted this endemic damselfly.

 I conclude this post by saying that Emma had more than her fair share of sightings of Sri Lanka Blue Magpies and was not bitten by a leech.
 Therefore, she was very happy at the end.
 Nor was Alex a victim of leeches.
 And they both lived happily thereafter.